-During surgery, breast fat, glandular tissue, and skin are removed, to make the breasts smaller, lighter, and firmer.
-An incision is usually made around the nipple and under the surface of the breast, like an upside down T. The nipple and areola are almost always left attached to their blood vessels and nerves.
+The highlight of the procedure is to remove the breast fat, glandular tissue, and skin, to make the breasts smaller, lighter, and firmer.
+The surgeon makes the incision around the perimeter of the areola, vertically down from the areola to the breast crease and horizontally along the breast crease, like an upside down T which is commonly referred as inverted T or Anchor Incision.
+The nipple and areola are almost always left attached to their blood vessels and nerves.
 The skin from above the nipples is then pulled down to shape the new breast and a hole is cut for the new nipple and areola.
-If the breasts are particularly large the nipple may need to be completely removed and grafted to a higher position – this results in a loss of sensation to the nipple and areola.
+If the breasts are particularly large, a Free Nipple Graft a very large and heavy breast.
+Wherein the nipples are completely removed and grafted to a higher position – this results in a loss of sensation to the nipple and areola.

 Duration of Operation

 The procedure may take four to six hours.

 Breast Reduction is done using General anaesthesia in which the patient is asleep for the surgery.